UKPLab/aacl2022-TexPrax/README.md

 An anoymized version of the collected data including annotations can be downloaded from [tudatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/3534) or via [huggingface-datasets](https://huggingface.co/datasets/UKPLab/TexPrax) (CC-by-NC).

-### Synapserecording

-The modified Synapse instance to automatically invite the bot into newly created rooms.
-**Important**: This requires some features that are only available in an older (deprecated) version that uses python 3.7.
-Please switch to the branch ```python3.7``` for this.

 ### Recorder Bot

 The chatbot that keeps track of messages, provides label suggestions, and collects feedback via reactions.